If you click this website’s links I may earn a small commission.

-And knowing I was visiting Williamsburg for the week there really is only one place you can Go Big Or Go Home at:
+Yep, knowing I was visiting Williamsburg for only a week I knew there really was only one place I could Go Big Or Go Home at, and that was the Wythe:

 Pre-arrival at the Wythe I hassled the lovely folk on reception by phone to make sure they knew it was my birthday – I wanted to book a room with knockout views of Manhattan and they did not disappoint.
 I booked a couple of weeks before I arrived so the rooms on the higher floors were taken but mine on, erm, the 5th I think, was really brilliant.
 The category of room I chose was the Manhattan View King.